-The Fred Case Grant
+Fred Case Grant Program

 Surveys of natural areas

-Research into protection of endangered species
+Protection of endangered species

 Horticultural research involving native orchids

 Restoration of native species or habitats

 Thank you for your generous gift!

 Fred Case, teacher and botanist, passed away on January 12, 2011.
 He was an internationally acclaimed expert on the North American Orchidaceae, Sarraceniaceae and Trilliaceae, and his enthusiasm inspired many to participate in our shared interest.
 An honored educator for four decades, Fred received numerous awards and recognition for his achievements.
 He was widely published and lectured extensively nationally and internationally on orchids, rock gardening and wildflowers.